 Quick-Pickled Veggies

-- 2 medium-sized carrots, medium-small julienne
+- 2 large carrots, small or medium julienne

-- 1 cucumber, sliced
+- 1 large cucumber, sliced into thin rounds

-- ½-1 jalapeño, sliced and seeds removed
+- ½-1 jalapeño, sliced into rounds, most or all seeds removed (optional for spice)

 - ½-¾ cup rice vinegar